Employment Agreement Template, Free Download 2026

 When Do You Need a Employment Agreement?

-You are hiring a new employee for a salaried, executive, or specialized position and need a written contract that clearly defines the role, compensation, benefits, expectations, and termination conditions beyond the basic at-will employment relationship.
+You are hiring a new employee for a salaried, executive, or specialized position and need a job contract template that clearly defines the role, compensation, benefits, expectations, and termination conditions beyond a basic at-will employment agreement.

 Your company is offering a senior executive or C-suite position that includes equity compensation, performance bonuses, golden parachute provisions, or other complex compensation structures that must be precisely documented to avoid disputes and ensure tax compliance.

-You need to protect your company's intellectual property, trade secrets, and client relationships by including enforceable confidentiality, invention assignment, non-compete, and non-solicitation provisions in the employment relationship from the outset.
+You need to protect your company's intellectual property, trade secrets, and client relationships by including enforceable confidentiality, invention assignment, non-compete agreement template, and non-solicitation provisions in the employment relationship from the outset.

 You are hiring an employee who will relocate for the position and need to document relocation assistance, housing allowances, or moving expense reimbursement along with clawback provisions if the employee voluntarily resigns within a specified period.

-You are transitioning an independent contractor to full-time employee status and need a comprehensive employment agreement that documents the new classification, benefits eligibility date, and any changes to compensation structure.
+You are transitioning an independent contractor (documented via our independent contractor agreement template) to full-time employee status and need a complete employment agreement that documents the new classification, benefits eligibility date, and any changes to compensation structure.

 What Should a Employment Agreement Include?